UrbanInstitute/covid-neighborhood-job-analysis/README.md

   and other orders happened in a staggered fashion, and the CES reports for the pay period includes the 12th of the previous month, we will not be using this data until the May BLS release.
+- **`2c-job-loss-by-industry-ny.R`**: Uses data from the New York State Department of Labor, manually transcribed from PDF to `data/raw-data/small/ny-manual-input-data.xlsx`.
+  Provides estimates on a weekly baseis of unemployment claims by industry supersector, just like WA state, and estimates the percent change in employment for every industry.
+Same caveats and process as the WA state data.
+For how we apply it, see `2z-job-loss-by-industry-combine-states.R`.
+- **`2z-job-loss-by-industry-combine-states.R`**: Combines all states
+  unemployment claims change data (currently WA and NY) into a single, weighted average file.
+We apply this weighted average to the LODES data to produce better estimates.
+Same caveats and process as WA data.
 - **`3-produce-geo-files.R`**: Generates a few intermediary geographic files for use in analysis, including:
     - single geojson of all tracts in the US